June 2023 announcement

 We believe that reading should be an enjoyable experience and we therefore ensure we have a wide variety of reading resources to capture the pleasure of reading for everyone.
 Our class timetables provide regular opportunities for all pupils to be able to read for their enjoyment, outside of our reading scheme.

 When it comes to supporting your child at home with phonics there is a lot you can do.

 Talk!
 Read!
 Play!

 It doesn't matter if your child wants to read a story, the newspaper or a recipe book, reading is so beneficial!

 Here is the link to the Little Wandle website.
 There are various links to videos that aim to support parents at home.

 When teaching and learning phonics, we always use 'pure' sounds.

 A 'pure' sound is when you pronounce each letter sound clearly and distinctly.
 There are some examples of this in the 'phonics glossary' document below.

 The link below will take you to a fantastic video that shows you how we pronounce our sounds, have a look!

 With phonics comes a lot of vocabulary and for some it can seem confusing.
-Below there is a glossary that defines all of the common terms used in phonics and an outline of the Letter and Sounds phases, giving a clear outline of how the children progress in this area of their learning.
+Below is a booklet specifically designed to support parents with the teaching of phonics.
+The booklet defines all of the common terms used in phonics and provides a clear outline of the Letter and Sounds phases, giving a clear overview of how children progress in this area of their learning.